 That’s not to say these brick-and-mortar financial institutions don’t offer online loans.
 In our glossary of terms, an online lender is defined as:

 A lender that operates online and who may or may not have a physical storefront.

+So, if you’re asking the question “can I get a loan online from my usual in-person lenders?”, the answer is potentially yes!
 Plenty of lenders with brick-and-mortar locations offer cash loans online in addition to their usual suite of financial products that are available in-branch.

 If you’re approved, you may receive and pay off your loan without ever having to visit a financial institution or ATM first.
-You’ll receive your funds as a direct deposit into your bank account, and you may set up automatic payments to come from this account once it’s time to repay.
+You’ll receive your funds as a direct deposit into your bank account, and you may need to set up automatic payments to come from this account once it’s time to repay.